Israeli, Palestinian ministers discuss West Bank violence

 There was no immediate comment from Al-Sheikh's office.

-Israeli forces ,which intensified raids against suspected Palestinian militants over the last 15 months, would continue to operate "anywhere required", Gallant said, while describing a calming of the West Bank as his common interest with Al-Sheikh.
+Israeli forces, which intensified raids against suspected Palestinian militants over the last 15 months, will continue to operate "anywhere required", Gallant said, while describing a calming of the West Bank as his common interest with Al-Sheikh.

+Israeli President Isaac Herzog, whose role is largely ceremonial, also spoke with Palestinian Authority President Mahmoud Abbas on Tuesday for the occasion of the Muslim fesitival of Eid al-Adha, a statement from Herzog's office said.

+Herzog "underlined his unequivocal denouncement of the recent assault on innocent Palestinians by extremists".

 (Writing by Dan Williams; Editing by Frank Jack Daniel)